Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Minimal Bundle Explanations

-The following theorem then connects bundle explanations and explicit, non-bundle explanations: \begin{theorem} The union of all features in a bundle explanation constitutes an explanation. \end{theorem} The proof directly follows from Eqs.~\ref{eq:explanation} and~\ref{eq:bundle_explanation}.
+The following theorem then connects bundle explanations and explicit, non-bundle explanations: \begin{theorem} The union of features in a bundle explanation is an explanation. \end{theorem} The proof directly follows from Eqs.~\ref{eq:explanation} and~\ref{eq:bundle_explanation}.
+We note that this definition of bundles implies that features that are not part of the bundle explanation (i.e. features contained in \emph{``free'' bundles}) are ``free'' to be set to any possible value.
+Another possible alternative for defining bundles could be to allow features in ``free'' bundles to only change in the same, coordinated manner.
+We focus here on the former definition, and leave the alternative definition for future work.

 Many of the aforementioned results and definitions for explanations can be extended to bundle explanations.
-In a similar manner to Eq.~\ref{eq:bundle_explanation}, we can define the notions of minimal and minimum bundle explanations, a contrastive bundle singleton, and contrastive bundle pairs (see Sec.~\ref{minimal-bundle-explanation-appendix} of the appendix for the precise formulation).
+In a similar manner to Eq.~\ref{eq:bundle_explanation}, we can define the notions of minimal and minimum bundle explanations, a contrastive bundle singleton, and contrastive bundle pairs (see Sec.~\ref{minimal-bundle-explanation-appendix} of the appendix).
 Theorems~\ref{singelton_in_all_explanations} and~\ref{one_element_of_pair} can be extended to bundle explanations in a straightforward manner.
-It then follows that all contrastive singleton bundles are contained in all bundle explanations, and that at least one bundle of every contrastive bundle pair is contained in every bundle explanation.
+It then follows that all bundle explanations contain all contrastive singleton bundles, and that all bundle explanations contain at least one bundle of any contrastive bundle pair.